SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Related Work

-Sign language processing research has explored both supervised and self-supervised pre-training approaches for individual tasks.

-For translation of sign language video, the supervised pre-training approach has focused on first (pre-)training a translation model on a large (but often noisy) out-of-domain dataset, followed by fine-tuning on a smaller in-domain dataset.
-This type of pre-training leverages large collections of annotated data, with some systems~\cite{uthus2023youtube,tanzer2024youtubesl25largescaleopendomainmultilingual, tanzer2024fingerspellingsignlanguagetranslation,zhang2024scalingsignlanguagetranslation} trained on up to 6,600 hours of sign language content \cite{uthus2023youtube} to achieve state-of-the-art performance.
-However, much of this data remains private, including the largest dataset used by \cite{zhang2024scalingsignlanguagetranslation}.
-In the self-supervised line of work, SSVP-SLT \cite{rust-etal-2024-towards} adapts masked autoencoders for sign language video, achieving competitive performance on the sign language translation task.
-These approaches, while effective, often involve substantial computational resources: the supervised model of \cite{zhang2024scalingsignlanguagetranslation} was trained on 128 TPU-v3 chips for 20 days, while the MAE-like self-supervised approach of \cite{rust-etal-2024-towards} used 64 A100 GPUs for 14 days.
+\paragraph{Supervised pre-training.} For translation of sign language video, the supervised pre-training approach has focused on (pre-)training a translation model on a large (but often noisy) out-of-domain dataset, followed by fine-tuning on a smaller in-domain dataset.
+This type of pre-training leverages large collections of annotated data, with some systems~\cite{uthus2023youtube,tanzer2024youtubesl25,tanzer2024fingerspelling, zhang2024scaling} trained on up to 6,600 hours of sign language content \cite{uthus2023youtube} to achieve state-of-the-art performance.
+However, much of this data remains private.
+In addition, these approaches often involve substantial computational resources: The supervised model of ~\citet{zhang2024scaling}, for example, was trained on 128 TPU-v3 chips for 20 days. \citet{jiao2024visual} propose an alternative pre-training approach that greatly improves efficiency by using pose information only (rather than image pixels); however, this approach pre-trains and fine-tunes on the same training data.
+Unlike these approaches, Uni-Sign~\cite{li2025unisign} is a supervised pre-training approach, based on mT5~\cite{xue2021mt5}, that has been applied to multiple tasks including both translation and ISLR.
+Like all supervised methods, these approaches can not take advantage of available unlabelled sign language data.

-Other lines of work (e.g., \cite{chen2022simple}) have use a pre-trained S3D model~\cite{xie2018rethinking}, which requires the video sequence to be segmented into chunks, with each chunk treated as independent by the model.
-This form of pre-training therefore doesn't capture long temporal context.
-SHuBERT instead learns contextual frame representations and can therefore operate on long video sequences directly.
+\paragraph{Self-supervised pre-training.} Previous work has compared multiple context-independent self-supervised techniques for ISLR, finding masked autoencoders (MAE) particularly effective~\cite{sandoval2023self}.
+SSVP-SLT~\cite{rust-etal-2024-towards} adapts MAEs for large-scale sign language pre-training, achieving competitive performance on ASL-to-English translation.
+This approach is computationally demanding, using 64 A100 GPUs for 14 days, and takes a maximum of 128 input frames ($\sim$8 seconds) at a time so is unable to model longer-term dependencies.
+Other lines of work on SLT (e.g., \citet{chen2022simple}) have used a pre-trained S3D model~\cite{xie2018rethinking}, which requires the video sequence to be segmented into chunks, with each chunk treated as independent.
+All of these approaches learn context-independent representations of individual frames or video segments, whereas SHuBERT learns contextual frame representations and can operate on long video directly.